mattbroussard/mattbroussard.github.io/teaching/fall2014/pod/index.md

 - Various useful topics not typically covered in CS classes
 - ...more!

-In addition to the topics we cover in our weekly meetings, we'll
+In addition to the topics we cover in our weekly meetings, we'll be having fun social events throughout the semester.

 ### Useful Links